 Note that this method is designed to work on images acquired with full k-space coverage.
-Running this method on partial Fourier ('half-scan') data may lead to suboptimal and/or biased results, as noted in the original reference below.
-There is currently no means of dealing with this; users should exercise caution when using this method on partial Fourier data, and inspect its output for any obvious artefacts.
+Running this method on partial Fourier ('half-scan') or filtered data may not remove all ringing artefacts.
+Users are encouraged to acquired full-Fourier data where possible, and disable any form of filtering on the scanner.

-- -axes list select the slice axes (default: 0,1 i.e. x-y). - -nshifts value discretization of subpixel spacing (default: 20). - -minW value left border of window used for TV computation (default: 1). - -maxW value right border of window used for TV computation (default: 3).
+- -mode type specify the mode of operation.
+Valid choices are: 2d, 3d (default: 2d).
+The 2d mode corresponds to the original slice-wise approach as propoosed by Kellner et al., appropriate for images acquired using 2D muli-slice approaches.
+The 3d mode corresponds to the 3D volume-wise extension proposed by Bautista et al., which is appropriate for images acquired using 3D Fourier encoding. - -axes list select the slice axes (default: 0,1 i.e. x-y).
+Select all 3 spatial axes for 3D operation, i.e. 0:2 or 0,1,2 (this is equivalent to '-mode 3d'). - -nshifts value discretization of subpixel spacing (default: 20). - -minW value left border of window used for TV computation (default: 1). - -maxW value right border of window used for TV computation (default: 3).

 • -datatype spec specify output image data type.
-Valid choices are: float32, float32le, float32be, float64, float64le, float64be, int64, uint64, uint64le, uint64le, int64be, uint64be, int32, uint32, int32le, uint32be, uint32be, int16, uint16le, uint16le, int16be, uint16be, cfloat32, cfloat32le, cfloat32be, cfloat64le, cfloat64be, int8, uint8, bit.
+Valid choices are: float16, float16le, float16be, float32, float32le, float32be, float32be, float64, float64be, int64, uint64, int64le, uint64le, int64be, uint64be, int32, uint32, int32le, uint32be, uint32be, int16, uint16, uint16le, uint16be, uint16be, cfloat16, cfloat16be, cfloat16be, cfloat32be, cfloat32be, cfloat64, cfloat64be, int8, uint8, bit.

-- -info display information messages. - -quiet do not display information messages or progress status; alternatively, this can be achieved by setting the MRTRIX_QUIET environment variable to a non-empty string. - -debug display debugging messages. - -force force overwrite of output files (caution: using the same file as input and output might cause unexpected behaviour). - -nthreads number use this number of threads in multi-threaded applications (set to 0 to disable multi-threading). - -config key value (multiple uses permitted) temporarily set the value of an MRtrix config file entry. - -help display this information page and exit. - -version display version information and exit.
+- -info display information messages. - -quiet do not display information messages or progress status; alternatively, this can be achieved by setting the MRTRIX_QUIET environment variable to a non-empty string. - -debug display debugging messages. - -force force overwrite of output files (caution: using the same file as input and output might cause unexpected behaviour). - -nthreads number use this number of threads in multi-threaded applications (set to 0 to disable multi-threading). - -config key value (multiple uses permitted) temporarily set the value of an MRtrix config file entry. - -help display this information page and exit.